MarkusBordihn/BOs-Player-Companions/README.md

 Player Companions adds additional creatures which will follow, protect or help you.

-![logo][logo]

 **BETA Status: It could be that the release version will not be compatible with the BETA version and you will lose existing player companions!**

 ## Features

 - Persistent Player companions with dedicated item to easy spawn and despawn.
 - Different player companion types like collector, follower, guard, healer and supporter.
-- Different sub-types and colors.
+- Different sub-types, styles and colors.
-- Friendly fire (for all of your tamed companions).
+- Friendly fire option (for all of your tamed companions).
 - Advanced control and experience level system.
-- Jade / Hwyla plugin integration
+- Jade / Hwyla plugin integration.
+- Custom skins for specific player companions.
+- Automatic data backup.

 ## Player Companion Types